Thank you for reading our post, please rate this article at the end.

 So, once you attach the ladder to the face of the rack, it’s usually as simple as unlocking a few latches and pulling up the tent until the fabric becomes taut and the frame clicks into position.

 It is entirely doable, but an electronically assisted lift mechanism is undoubtedly more straightforward.
-On a tiring day, when you have hiked for hours, it can mean choosing between watching your tent magically unfold or doing it yourself.
+On a tiring day, when you have hiked for hours, it can mean choosing between watching your tent magically unfold and doing it yourself.

 Many hardshell tents come with gas struts.
 Some have mechanical systems.
 Both work equally well.